MathKeyboardEngine/MathKeyboardEngine.CSharp/README.md

 ```
 Note that MathKeyboardEngine for C# is a port from [MathKeyboardEngine for JavaScript](https://github.com/MathKeyboardEngine/MathKeyboardEngine) and that the documentation has not been ported (yet).

-The [Examples](https://github.com/MathKeyboardEngine/MathKeyboardEngine.CSharp/tree/master/Examples) only contains an example for Blazor, but even if you work with something else - like Xamarin, .NET MAUI, WPF or UWP - you may find parts that you want to copy.
+The [Examples folder](https://github.com/MathKeyboardEngine/MathKeyboardEngine.CSharp/tree/master/Examples) only contains an example for Blazor, but even if you work with something else - like Xamarin, .NET MAUI, WPF or UWP - you may find parts that you want to copy.

 ## Ask or contribute